modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 #### 9.1.3 License Checks

 All FMUs submitted to the repository must run without license checks and contain all required files (DLLs, data files etc.) to allow running in any importing tool supporting the specified platform without additional requirements.
-Vendors that create only FMUs with license check or FMUs that provide access to licensed tools and would like to be listed in the Cross-Check table have to organize one-to-one tests with importing tool vendors to solve license or compile/link issues.
+Vendors that create only FMUs with license check or FMUs that provide access to licensed tools and would like to be listed in the Cross-Check table have to organize one-to-one tests with importing tool vendors to solve license or compile/link issues and submit a {Model_Name}.nofmu file instead (see next section).

 #### 9.1.4 Files to submit